madanyc/workfront-learn.en/help/administration-and-setup/blueprints/establish-organizational-structures-with-blueprints.md

 ---
 title: Establish organizational structures with Blueprints
-description: Learn how to locate and install Blueprints and add it to the Main Menu.
+description: Learn how to locate and install Blueprints and add it to the [!UICONTROL Main Menu].
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial